Lionel Leong: Education

 Leong went to Instituto Salesiano de Macau for his high school and continued with his studies in Canada in 1977.
-In 1983, he graduated with a Bachelor degree in Mathematics from University of Waterloo ,Canada.
+In 1983, he graduated with a bachelor's degree in mathematics from University of Waterloo, Canada.
+He later continued his academic journey at Peking University in China, where he recently obtained his Ph.D. in finance and economics.

 Family

 Born in June 1962 in Macau, of a family from Yunfu City, Guangdong Province, Leong is married with two sons and one daughter.
 His father is a veterinarian while his mother is a housewife; and he has a younger sister.
 His grandfather, Doctor Chan Mun (陳滿) (1907-1990), was one of the leaders for the Macao New Democracy Movement in the 1940s and 50s and involved in the founding of "Xin Yuan Di" (新園地) (former body of Macao Daily News) acting as the Publisher.
 Doctor Chan had also held posts of the Chairman of the Board of Directors of Hou Kong Middle School, President of the Chinese Medical Association, and contributed to the works of Macau Tung Sin Tong Charitable Society and Macao Workers' Medical Clinic.